bug Doing Business with Boeing

 THIS DOCUMENT WILL BE UPDATED AS WE HAVE ADDITIONAL INFORMATION.

-Note: This Question & Answer (Q&A) document provides information regarding Boeing's response to the European Union's (EU) REACH (Registration, evaluation, authorization and restriction of chemicals) regulation.
+Note: This Question & Answer (Q&A) document provides information regarding Boeing's response to the European Union's (EU) REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) regulation.
 The REACH regulation is complex -- this Q&A document is not intended to instruct customers, suppliers or other third-parties whether or not REACH applies to them or what their specific compliance obligations, if any, may be.
 Customers, suppliers, and/or other third-parties are advised to seek appropriate legal or business counsel to determine REACH applicability, scope and compliance obligations, if any.
 No warranty is made or given regarding the accuracy, completeness or suitability of the information contained herein, and neither Boeing nor its subsidiaries, affiliates, joint ventures, officers, directors, agents or employees shall be liable for any reliance on this Q&A document by any Boeing customer or supplier or by any other third-party under any theory of law.

 Nothing herein should be construed as a commitment or agreement to perform or refrain from any action or undertaking on behalf of any customer, supplier or third party.
 This Q&A document does not modify or amend any past, present or future contract or other agreement with any Boeing customers or suppliers nor does it or shall it create any contractual relationship with any third party.

-REACH Overview | General Regulatory Questions | REACH and Boeing | Supplier Questions | Customer Airline Questions | Contact Information
+REACH Overview | General Regulatory Questions | REACH and Boeing | Supplier Questions | Customer Questions | Contact Information

 REACH OVERVIEW